shreyagoturi14/ML_Practical-Learning/README.md

 ## 8. Linear Regression
 This section includes:
 Simple Linear Regression (CGPA vs Package)
 Multiple Linear Regression (Experience & Age vs Salary)
 Polynomial Regression for non-linear data
 Data visualization using scatter plots, pairplots, and heatmaps
 Model training, evaluation, and prediction using sklearn
 Understanding relationships between variables and model performance

+## 9. Regularization (Lasso & Ridge)

+This section includes:
+Understanding overfitting and the need for regularization
+Linear Regression as a baseline model
+Lasso Regression (L1) for feature selection
+Ridge Regression (L2) for reducing coefficient magnitude
+Feature scaling using StandardScaler
+Model evaluation using MSE, MAE, and RMSE
+Comparison of model coefficients and performance
+Improving model generalization and stability

 ---